Community College Promise Grant [CCPG] Changes

 - Is Radiological Technology (Rad Tech) an eligible program to receive financial aid?

 Direct Student Loan Changes

 Direct Subsidized Loans are not eligible for an interest subsidy during the six-month grace period.

 - Subsidized loans are loans for which the borrower is not responsible for the interest while the student is enrolled in college on at least a half-time basis.
-This provision eliminated the interest subsidy provided during the six-month grace period for subsidized loans for which the first disbursement was made on or after July 1, 2012, and before July 1, 2014.
-If you receive a subsidized loan during this time frame, you are responsible for the interest that accrues while your loan is in the grace period.
+This provision eliminated the interest subsidy provided during the six-month grace period for subsidized loans.
+If you receive a subsidized loan, you are responsible for the interest that accrues while your loan is in the grace period.
 You do not have to make payments during the grace period (unless you choose to), but the interest will be capitalized (added to the principal amount of your loan) when the grace period ends.
 This provision does not eliminate the interest subsidy while the borrower is in school or during eligible periods of deferment.